nas256/ece3400_team13/labs/lab1.md

 # Lab 1

 ### Overview
-The Goal of this lab was to become accustomed with the arduino Uno and servo motors.
+The Goal of this lab was to become accustomed with the Arduino Uno and servo motors.
 These are important building blocks for creating our robot as the Arduino Uno serves as the brain.

 The procedure for this lab includes the following steps:
  - Created a HeartBeat with an external LED with a 50% duty cycle